cryptohack/cryptohack-blog/_posts/2021-08-05-cryptoctf-medium.md

 tags: Writeup CryptoCTF
 ---

 Last week, CryptoHackers got together to play CryptoCTF for the second time as a team.
 We solved 26/29 of the challenges during the 24 hour window and came third overall.
-First and second places went to Super Guessers (Rkm and Rbtree are very friendly faces from CryptoHack) and a Vietnamese team working together to support the spirt of Ho Chi Minh city and nearby provinces.
+First and second places went to Super Guessers (Rkm and Rbtree are very friendly faces from CryptoHack) and a Vietnamese team working together to support the spirit of Ho Chi Minh city and nearby provinces.
 Congratulations to them both.

 ![CTF Scoreboard](/assets/images/cryptoctf-2021.png)